 - Easy-to-incorporate ideas to strengthen close reading, responding to reading and writing

 A Message From Your Seminar Leader

 This day is for you!
-I know firsthand how very hard teachers work and my goal is to provide you with practical tools and strategies to help your young students become more successful readers – whether you are teaching at school or online.
+I know firsthand how very hard teachers work and my goal is to provide you with practical tools and strategies to help your young students become more successful readers.
 As an experienced grades K-2 teacher, instructional coach and teacher trainer I want to share with you the best of what I have found to be successful with real students in real classrooms.
-My ultimate goal is to equip you to feel more confident, organized and efficient in delivering highly effective, differentiated reading instruction that is responsive to your young students' needs.
+My ultimate goal is to equip you to feel more confident, organized and efficient in delivering highly effective, differentiated reading instruction that is responsive to your young students’ needs.

 During our day together we will explore practical, research-based strategies to help you differentiate your reading instruction for the wide range of students in your small groups.
 I want to share ideas that will help you make the best use of your time and resources, including time-efficient ways you can identify the specific needs of your students.
 We will explore tools and activities designed to captivate and increase your students’ achievement in reading.
 I will also provide you with engaging activities and ideas for keeping the rest of the class productively learning as you focus on working with small groups.

 P.S.
-You will receive an extensive digital Guided Reading resource handbook I wrote specifically for this seminar that is filled practical ideas and strategies you can implement immediately.
+You will receive an extensive Guided Reading resource handbook I wrote specifically for this seminar that is filled with practical ideas and strategies you can implement immediately.

 Who Should Attend

 Educators Serving Grades K 2: Classroom Teachers, Title I Staff, Reading Specialists, Literacy Coaches, Special Education Staff, Interventionists, and Administrators

 With the current health challenges, all BER in-person PD events are currently being presented in a Live Online format: